gigalixir/gigalixir-cli/docs/source/main.rst

 How to Upgrade an Account
 =========================

-The free tier is limited to 1 instance and 1 database.
-If you need more, or you need to increase the size of either, you'll need to upgrade your account.
-To upgrade, first add a payment method
+The standard tier offers much more than the free tier, see :ref:`tiers`.

+The easiest way to upgrade is through the web interface.
+Login at https://gigalixir.com/#/signin and click the Upgrade button.

+To upgrade with the CLI, first add a payment method

 .. code-block:: bash